alitaquie/Bird-Watching-App/README.md

 - **Leaflet.js**: Integrated with OpenStreetMap tiles to display bird densities and allow user interactions like drawing rectangles.
 - **Chart.js**: Utilized for creating interactive charts and graphs to visualize birding statistics.
 - **HTML & CSS**: Provides extensive styling for a clean and modern user interface.
-- **Py4web**: Utilized python-based web framework to initialize and fetch queries from database
+- **Py4web**: Utilized python-based web framework to initialize and fetch queries from SQLite database

 ### Sample Data